hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

-O**penShift Virtualization** is available as both upstream (**KubeVirt**) and downstream releases.
+**OpenShift Virtualization** is available as both upstream (**KubeVirt**) and downstream releases.
 As of this writing the downstream release is version 2.5 and is available from the OperatorHub. **This version is fully supported by Red Hat.**

 The mechanism for installation is to utilise the operator model and deploy via the OpenShift Operator Hub (Marketplace) in the web-console.
 It's entirely possible to deploy via the CLI should you wish to do so, but we're not documenting that mechanism here.